Pixel 3

-The Pixel 3 and Pixel 3 XL are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 3 and Pixel 3 XL are a pair of Android-based smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They collectively serve as the successors to the Pixel 2 and Pixel 2 XL.
 They were officially announced on October 9, 2018 at the Made by Google event and released in the United States on October 18.
 On October 15, 2019, they were succeeded by the Pixel 4 and Pixel 4 XL.

 Following diminished sales of the Pixel 3 lineup, on May 7, 2019 Google announced midrange variants at I/O 2019, the Pixel 3a and Pixel 3a XL.

 Specifications

 Design

 The Pixel 3 and Pixel 3 XL come in three colors: 'Just Black' (all black), 'Clearly White' (white with a mint green power button), and 'Not Pink' (pink, with an orange power button).
 The Pixel 3's bezels are significantly smaller than its predecessor's.
 The Pixel 3 XL is the first Pixel device to use a display notch, also able to be "blacked out" in developer options.
 They both run on Android Pie natively and both have access to Android 12.